jakobhelton/jakobhelton.github.io/content/authors/admin/_index.md

 ## About Me

-I am a doctoral candidate at the University of Arizona pursuing an M.S. and Ph.D. in astronomy.
-I have plans to defend my dissertation entitled "At the Break of Cosmic Dawn: Identifying and Understanding the Most Distant Galaxies and Galaxy Clusters with JWST" in May 2025.
+I am an astrophysicist, science communicator, and Evolving Universe Postdoctoral Scholar at The Pennsylvania State University.
+I received an A.B. in astrophysical sciences with high honors from Princeton University in addition to an M.S. and Ph.D. in astronomy and astrophysics from the University of Arizona.
 I spend my time studying (#1) high-redshift galaxies, (#2) high-redshift galaxy clusters, and (#3) the large-scale structure of the Universe.
 I am a key member of the James Webb Space Telescope (JWST) Advanced Deep Extragalactic Survey (JADES) in addition to the Near Infrared Camera (NIRCam) and Mid-Infrared Instrument (MIRI) Science Teams.
 My contributions to extragalactic astronomy have been featured in national and international press, and I have worked to share my work and acquired knowledge with the broader community.
 I have extensive experience in academic research, problem solving, public speaking, and technical writing.
 In addition to my research, I am also a visual artist.
 I focus on photography and painting, but I have recently started creating digital images and movies.
 In the coming years, I am hoping to publish a photography book and get my work featured in an art exhibition.